weroro-sk/safe-func/README.md

 # Safe Func

-A collection of type-safe utility functions for **binding**, **applying**, **calling**, and **executing** functions in JavaScript.

-The **Safe Func** library provides a robust set of type-safe utility functions designed to enhance the reliability of function handling in JavaScript and TypeScript.
+The **Safe Func** library provides a set of type-safe utility functions designed to enhance the reliability of function handling in JavaScript and TypeScript.

 By offering safe variants of common function operations—such as execution, binding, calling, and applying—this library ensures that developers can manage context and arguments effectively while minimizing the risk of errors.
 With fallback mechanisms in place, these utilities return sensible defaults in case of failures, thereby promoting safer coding practices.

 The library is easy to install and integrate into existing projects, making it a valuable tool for any JavaScript/TypeScript developer looking to improve code safety and maintainability.

 ## Installation